DeveloperLevin/Currency-Converter/README.md

    cd directory-name

 3. **Run the Program**
-   Run the CurrencnyConverter.java which directs to the myFrame.java file that holds the
+   Run the CurrencnyConverter.java which directs to the myFrame.java file that holds the      constructor
-   constructor for the JFrame
    ```bash
    javac file-name.java